The image above is from install day, the cables have since been tidied up!

-I purchased the Weekend Warrior solar kit, with two extra batteries, from Gridfree in November.
+I got the Weekend Warrior solar kit, with two extra batteries, in November.
 I have a small cabin for my wife and I to sleep in, and two small caravans for my adult children to stay in when they visit, so two panels would easily generate enough power to handle some lights and phone chargers.
 I was also planning to host my kids, their partners, and a few other family members over Christmas and New Years, so I needed to make sure the system could support them all too!
 The count was 7 phones, 3 laptops, several tablets, 2 small fridges, lights, batteries for my power tools, and a toaster.
-Being up north over summer meant I wouldn’t have to worry about getting the sunshine, so I purchased the two extra batteries to make sure I would be storing as much energy as I could.
+Being up north over summer meant I wouldn’t have to worry about getting the sunshine, so I went with the two extra batteries to make sure I would be storing as much energy as I could.

 Setting up the solar kit turned out to be pretty easy!
 First off, I mounted the two solar panels on the roof with the solar panel mount kit on top on my cabin - a few holes drilled and it all slid together.
 I strongly recommend getting this done early in the morning - those corrugated iron roofs get HOT!
-I then ran the cables through a convenient gap under the roof into the cabin and got to work setting up my control panel.
+I then ran the cables into the cabin and got to work setting up my control panel.
 I decided to attach my circuit breakers, charge controller, and inverter to a plywood offcut I had hanging around, so I could easily mount the whole setup to an interior wall in one go.
 I gave my kids the job of bolting together a rack for the batteries while I did so.
 I then lugged in the four batteries and slid them onto the rack - those batteries are pretty heavy, so they won’t be moving again any time soon.

 From here it was a simple task of connecting all the cables up.
 Solar panels go to circuit breaker, circuit breaker goes to the charge controller which goes back through another circuit breaker, down into the batteries, then up to the inverter!
 Done.